Running a Gloop service

 After you have created your Gloop service, you will want to run it.
 Running a Gloop service means executing the Gloop steps defined in the service.
 It is a pretty straightforward process, just do the following:

-Running a service via IDE
+Running a service via the Martini IDE

 There are multiple ways you can run a Gloop service: